You want the very best for your children. The finest education. The perfect job. The safest and most comfortable place to live.

 Money isn’t the only consideration.
 You should also think about the emotional side of giving huge gifts to your kids: You want your children to understand financial responsibility, and don’t want them to underappreciate their home simply because they didn’t contribute toward it.

-At the end of the day, bear in mind that your goal is to help your children—and to maintain a strong relationship with them.
+At the end of the day, bear in mind that your goal is to help your children and to maintain a strong relationship with them.
 When family and money mix, there’s the possibility that all sorts of unseen complications will crop up, including issues around entitlement, expectations and what kind of home your children actually want to live in.

 Every time you make a decision, ask yourself: “What will bring us closer together as a family, now and in the future?”
+The choice is yours.
+Looking for more tips on parenting adult children?
+Subscribe to our monthly newsletter.

 This information is intended to be general in nature.
 The Hartford does not provide tax or legal advice.
 Please consult a tax or legal adviser to review your particular circumstances.